30 Facts We Never Knew About Pandas

 Image Source: Daphne Delay

-Spotting a wild panda is like findin' a needle in a haystack.
+Spotting a wild panda is like finding a needle in a haystack.
 These fellas are elusive as all get-out, preferring to keep a low profile in their high-altitude homes.
-They blend in with their natural surroundings like pros, making 'em hard to catch sight of.
-Most folks who try to find 'em in the wild end up disappointed, 'cause these bears know how to stay off the radar.
-But that rarity also adds to their mystique, makin' them a sought-after glimpse for nature enthusiasts.
+They blend in with their natural surroundings like pros, making them hard to catch sight of.

 17. Vocal Critters